 Getting Started With Your New Blog

-Professional services businesses, like your accounting company, have a specific set of challenges when it comes to marketing and content creation for your website.
-Unlike retailers selling a product, your accounting business is a knowledge-based service and burdened with selling the intangible, according to the Content Marketing Institute.
-Attracting clients to your accounting business requires close communication and engagement, plus there are multitudes of competitors offering comparable services.
+Professional services businesses have a specific set of challenges when it comes to marketing and content creation for your website.
+Unlike retailers selling a product, your accounting business is a knowledge-based service and it is burdened with selling intangible items.
 So how can you make your website content stand out?

 The tone of your content is important because it conveys your personality and the way your firm treats clients.
 If you want to be the down-to-earth, neighborly accountant, make sure you highlight that aspect of your personality in your posts (especially videos and podcasts).
 If you want to portray more of a professional and business-like personality, you should take a more formal tone.

-Here are five essentials of quality website content:
+Here are five essentials for creating quality website content:

-- Current.
-The best way to attract eyes to your content is to make your subject timely.
+- Timing – The best way to attract eyes to your content is to make your subject timely.
 Try tying your content to something recent in the news.

-- Relevant.
-Not every topic is relevant to all clients.
+- Relevance – Not every topic is relevant to all clients.
 To make sure you offer something for everyone, cover a wide range of topics.
 Regularly check your website’s analytics to see what topics get the most traffic, and write more on the same subjects.

-- Educational.
-Readers should always learn something from your content, whether it’s 10 mistakes not to make when filing taxes, or that you’ve hired a new associate with small-business expertise.
+- Educational – Readers should always learn something from your content, whether it’s 10 mistakes not to make when filing taxes, or that you’ve hired a new associate with small-business expertise.
+The more you can educate prospects, the more you’ll gain their trust and convert them into paying clients.

 Once you have your blog style and content planned out, you’ll need to explain your goals for the blog to your potential ghostwriters.
 Yes, SEO is important for lead generation, but you also want to portray your thought leadership and problem-solving skills.